stts-se/tillstudpub/rispik/README.md

 1. JSON formatted message types

-       - connection request from client to server
+       - connection/handshake request from client to server
-       - connection confirmation from server to client
+       - connection/handshake confirmation from server to client
        - close request from client to server
        - error/warning/logging message from client to server
        - error/warning/logging message from server to client